more than changing looks, new plastic surgeon changing lives

 Forget what you’ve seen on TV.
 Plastic surgery for kids is so much more than tummy tucks and botox.
 For children born with conditions that alter the shape of their face, plastic surgery changes their lives.

 That’s what Christopher Gordon, MD, FACS, FAAP, does.
 His experience and training at some of the most prestigious institutions in the world make him an expert in surgeries to correct the most severe malformations of a child’s face and skull.
-His specialty is complex jaw surgeries, in which the bone is stretched, almost like pulling taffy, to create a well-formed face and allow a child to breathe, see and hear better.
+His specialty is complex jaw surgeries, in which the bone is stretched, almost like pulling taffy, to create a more balanced face and allow a child to breathe better.
 He joins Dayton Children’s as the medical director for the plastic surgery department.

 “It is so gratifying to make a child born with a facial difference whole again,” says Dr. Gordon.
 “It’s all I have ever wanted to do.”